Documentation Index

 install

-Install and enable systemd service for the relay.
-Must be run with sudo on Linux systems.
+Uninstall and remove systemd service for the relay.